ceki/logback-crac-demo/README.md

 During parsing of *logback.xml* configuration files, logback transforms the XML into a model tree.
 The model tree does not hold any references to the original XML.

 Once created, the model tree is handed to a model processor which configures logback.
 Other processors can perform other types of processing.
-As an example of "other processing", [logback-tyler](https://github.com/qos-ch/logback-tyler) transforms the model tree into a Java file.
+As an example of "other processing", [logback-tyler](https://github.com/qos-ch/logback-tyler) transforms the model tree into a Java class.

-If the XML file can be parsed without errors, the model tree it is stored in the `LoggerContext` under the key "CoreConstants.SAFE_JORAN_CONFIGURATION"
+If the XML file can be parsed without errors, the model tree is stored in object map of the `LoggerContext` under the key "CoreConstants.SAFE_JORAN_CONFIGURATION"

-In light of these background, the [LogbackCracDemo](https://github.com/ceki/logback-crac-demo/blob/main/src/main/java/ch/qos/logback/crac/LogbackCracDemo.java) application demonstrates a possible technique for integrating logback and CRaC.
+Given this background, the [LogbackCracDemo](https://github.com/ceki/logback-crac-demo/blob/main/src/main/java/ch/qos/logback/crac/LogbackCracDemo.java) application demonstrates a possible technique for integrating logback and CRaC.

 ### Quick overview of `LogbackCracDemo`

 After reading the configuration file, `LogbackCracDemo` instantiates the CRaC resource [LogbackCracDelegate](https://github.com/ceki/logback-crac-demo/blob/main/src/main/java/ch/qos/logback/crac/LogbackCracDelegate.java) and registers it with CraC's global context.

-`LogbackCracDelegate` retreives the model tree  when its `beforeCheckpoint` method is called.
+`LogbackCracDelegate` retreives the model tree  when its `beforeCheckpoint()` method is called.
 The model tree is saved in an instance variable.

 At restoration time, the `afterRestore()` method of `LogbackCracDelegate` hands the previously saved model to the `JoranConfigurator.processModel()` method which configuires the logback context anew.

-Proceding this way, all properties of the `LoggerContext` that originated in the *logback.xml* file are restored in a few milli-seconds.
+Proceding this way, all properties of the `LoggerContext` that were described in the *logback.xml* file are restored in just a few milli-seconds.

 ### Other remarks:

-Test were performed with Liberica JDK version 17.0.17-crac downloaded from https://bell-sw.com
+Tests were performed with Liberica JDK version 17.0.17-crac downloaded from https://bell-sw.com

 Tested on Debian 13 and "criu" package version 4.1.1.1 installed.